fastoch/Deploying-Windows-with-ADK-MDT-and-WDS/README.md

 In the DHCP console, if we right-click on IPv4 and click on "define vendor classes", we should now see our 3 classes.
 Same thing if we go to our IPv4 scope and click on "Policies": we should see the 3 policies we've just defined.

-## Testing PXE boot on BIOS and UEFI machines
+## Testing PXE boot on BIOS and UEFI VMs

 We can now test PXE boot in different modes by:
-- modifying the Firmware type in our VM client settings (W10 can be BIOS or UEFI while W11 has to be set to UEFI)
+- modifying the Firmware type in our VM client settings (W10 can be BIOS or UEFI, while W11 has to be set to UEFI)
 - and then try to run a PXE boot for each VM to confirm that it is working for both BIOS and UEFI modes

+## Installing MDT on Windows Server 2022 to deploy Windows 11

+The objective is to combine WDS with MDT to improve our deployment process by adding task sequences to:
+- define the client hostname
+- join it to our Active Directory (AD) domain
+- handle partitioning of the client disks
+- handle BitLocker encryption
+- install drivers that match the targeted hardware
+- install applications on the client
+- execute custom scripts for various purposes
+- etc.

+With MDT, we'll be doing "**Lite Touch**" deployment, which means there's a bit of human intervention.

 ---
 **sources**: